27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 20. Guadalupe River State Park – Spring Branch

 The Guadalupe River State Park is an all-in-one place for some outdoor activities.
-It’s located 30 miles from Downtown San Antonio within the recluse of woods.
+It’s located 30 miles from Downtown San Antonio within the recess of the woods.
 The park isolates a section of the Guadalupe River and uses it to provide a variety of water activities for visitors.

-You can opt for fishing, swimming, or canoeing in the river.
+You can fish, swim, or canoe in the river.
 There are camping areas and trails for biking and hiking all around.
-Varieties of trout are the main species in this park.
+The varieties of trout are the main species in this park.

 • Entry fee: A permit of $10 is required to enter the park.
 This permit lasts seven days per adult, and it’s better to make prior reservations even for day use.